 Suzan navigates the scientific and cultural worlds with personal field trips to locales such as Chaco Canyon, NM; the National Radio Astronomy Very Large Array (VLA), NM; Tochimizolco, Mexico; Kennedy Space Center, FL and her personal highlight, the Johnson Space Center.
 While there, she witnessed first-hand the term, "batten down the hatches" as the facility prepared for Hurricane Rita.

-She has shared her love of learning and discovery with her fourth through eighth grade students for nine years.
+She has shared her love of learning and discovery with her fourth through eighth grade students for 10 years.
 Recreating a hands-on playground archaeological-grid site, facilitating her students' participation in NASA's Mars Student Imaging Program (MSIP), and navigating with them around Lowell Observatory on Flagstaff's Mars Hill and pre-historic Walnut Canyon keep her inspired.

 "Godspeed Suzan Bawolek" (written on her July 21, 1969 original issue of the Boston Globe newspaper on September 19, 2005).